Airports concession may not be feasible until 2019 — NUATE - Nigeria Today

 The National Union of Air Transport Employees (NUATE) on Tuesday said the Federal Government’s plan to concession the four major airports in the country might not be feasible until 2019.

-Mr Olayinka Abioye, General Secretary, NUATE, told newsmen in Lagos that all thorny issues surrounding the concession must be addressed before the exercise.
+Olayinka Abioye, General Secretary, NUATE, told the News Agency of Nigeria (NAN) in Lagos that all thorny issues surrounding the concession must be addressed before the exercise.

 NAN reports that the government had recently appointed transaction advisers to midwife the concession of the Lagos, Abuja, Kano and Port Harcourt airports.